RonaldDijks/ts-elmish/README.md

 # ts-elmish

-A lightweight general purpose elm-like runtime for typescript, base off of raj.
+A lightweight general purpose elm-like runtime for typescript, based off of raj.